Sarmerer/forum/README.md

   Updated: Stringified Date,
   categories: [
     {
-      id: Number,
+      id: Int32,
       name: String,
-      use_count: Number // indicates how many posts use this category },
+      use_count: Int64 // indicates how many posts use this category },
     ...
   ],
   comments: [
     {
-      id: Number,
+      id: Int64,
-      author_id: Number,
+      author_id: Int64,
-      post_id: Number, // post id, to which comment bolongs
+      post_id: Int64, // post id, to which comment bolongs
       author_name: String,
       content: String,
       created: Stringified Date,
-      edited: Number // 0 or 1 Boolean indicates wheter comment was edited },
+      edited: Int32 // 0 or 1 Boolean indicates wheter comment was edited
+    },
     ...
   ],
-  comments_count: Number,
+  comments_count: Int32,
-  rating: Number,
+  rating: Int32,
-  your_reaction: Number // -1, 0 or 1, indicates your reaction to highlite like, dislike or neither
+  your_reaction: Int32 // -1, 0 or 1, indicates your reaction to highlite like, dislike or neither
 }
  ```